oracle/terraform-provider-oci/website/docs/d/dblm_patch_management.html.markdown

 # Data Source: oci_dblm_patch_management
 This data source provides details about a specific Patch Management resource in Oracle Cloud Infrastructure Dblm service.

+!> **WARNING:** End of Life: Database Lifecycle Management is deprecated and will reach end of life in January 2027.
+DBLM Terraform resources and data sources will no longer be supported after that date.

 Overview of Patch Management.